thegazelle-ad/gazelle-server/docs/dev-ops/setting-up-server.md

 sudo apt update
 ```

-for the future installations we'll do.
+we'll need that command to have been run for the future installations.

 # Setting up git and connecting to Github